The State of Communication and Privacy Law in Panama (2020)

 Cable & Wireless Panamá/Más Móvil- NO

 Movistar-Telefónica publishes annual transparency reports.
+The local branch was sold to Millicom in 2019.
+Millicom also publishes transparency reports, but with data aggregated per region, not per country.
+The company’s 2019 report did not include data on the newly acquired business.
 Cable & Wireless Panamá/Más Móvil, Digicel, and Claro do not publish transparency reports.SEE MORE

 Can companies notify users about States’ data requests?